 The endowment also supports publication so that these important lectures may be shared by a readership well beyond the immediate audience at Western University.
 Most of the lectures have been published as books, either in a form similar to lectures or as part of a larger work.
 The lectures are widely recognized as being the most important history lecture series in Canada.
 The invitation to deliver them and the publications that result are highly regarded in this country and around the world.

 Inaugural Regna Darnell Distinguished Lecture Series in Theory, Ethnography and Activism in Anthropology

 Founded in 2008, The J.J.
 Talman Lecture Series focuses on Ontario history, Ontario regional collections and innovative uses thereof, or previously unstudied aspects of Canadian history.
 Reflecting the breadth of Dr. Talman’s career at Western, as a respected historian and Chief Librarian, the lectures are organized annually by a joint committee comprised of representatives from the Department of History and Western Libraries.
 The J.J.
 Talman Lecture Series was envisioned and is funded by Raj Jain, Librarian Emerita, and her brother, Dr. Sushil Jain, in gratitude for Dr. Talman’s many personal kindnesses, and to recognize his substantial contribution to Western.

-Past speakers include: Carl Benn, Jane Errington, Cecilia Morgan, Peter Neary
+Past speakers include: Carl Benn, Tim Cook, Jane Errington, Cecilia Morgan, Peter Neary